This 2004 Gold Proof Pattern £1 four coin set bears engravings of four beasts which represent the four nations of the United Kingdom by Timothy Noad.

 The coins bear the inscription "PATTERN" instead of "ONE POUND".
 The designs were never released as circulation coins.
 As pattern coins they have a plain edge with a hallmark rather than a reeded and inscribed edge.

-This coin set is not British legal tender and is subject to VAT.
+This coin set is not British legal currency and is subject to VAT.
 However, as we are selling these sets on the special scheme, you only pay VAT on the dealer's premium which is included in the selling price.
 This is a perfect opportunity to purchase a numismatic collection at bullion prices.

 Pattern pieces differ from coins issued for general circulation.
 They are not finished legal tender coins and are widely recognised by collectors as exceptional items.
 The plain edge, coupled with their hallmarks and rarity ensure that they are distinct and highly collectable items.
 On this occasion, the particular designs are unlikely to appear on any British legal coin, but making them available in this way helps to reveal something of the process behind designing a new United Kingdom coin.
 Featuring representative heraldic beasts of Scotland, Northern Ireland, Wales, and England, these exceptional pieces are beautiful examples of numismatic art.